Protiguous/chkdsk-all/README.md

 The computer will be shutdown after finishing, but can be aborted by pressing enter.

+UPDATE: The automatic shutdown has been removed.

 Supports:
  * NTFS
  * FAT32
  * New generation CKHDSK commands (/scan /perf ...)
- * Special treatment of SYSTEM drive (C: as default).
-   - Includes "sfc /scannow" for check system files integrity.
+ * Scanning of SYSTEM drive (C: by default) now includes "sfc.exe /scannow" for check system file integrity.